 Appendix C-2 - S-100 Data Import Error Codes and Explanations

-(informative)

 Loading, Updating, Authentication and Decryption error codes and messages are defined in this section.
 It is expected that application developers may also support the error conditions with an appropriate error message.